KonnorRogers/doxxing-time/example/src/index.md

 ---
 layout: home
-title: Mrujs
+title: Rhino Editor
 call_to_action_items:
   - text: Getting Started
     href: /tutorials/getting-started
     type: primary
-  - text: Compare to UJS
+  - text: Why Rhino Editor?
-    href: /references/comparison-to-ujs
+    href: /references/why-rhino-editor
-    type: secondary
+    type: neutral
-reason_header: Why mrujs?
+reason_header: Why Rhino Editor?
 reasons:
   - header: Compatibility.
-    text: Mrujs strives to be a drop-in replacement for rails-ujs.
-  - header: Small.
-    text: No overblown tools or frontend frameworks.
-Mrujs clocks in at under 10kb minified + gzipped.
-  - header: Modern.
-    text:
-      Mrujs is purely a frontend library built in typescript with dynamic pages in mind.
+    text: Rhino editor is compatible with your existing ActionText views.
-  - header: Maintained.
+  - header: Extensible.
-    text: We have an active community working on mrujs.
+    text: Rhino editor is built on top of ProseMirror / TipTap allowing for greater customization.
   - header: Plugins!
-    text: Mrujs has a plugin architecture for expanding its current functionality to suit your needs.
+    text: Any and all Prosemirror / TipTap plugins are available to you!
+  - header: A revamped toolbar
+    text: The toolbar is now focusable, and has an API designed to be extended.
+  - header: Table Editing?!
+    text: Table editing is possible by adding a couple of plugins!
-  - header: Integrations!
+  - header: Real Time Collaboration?!
-    text:
-      Mrujs integrates harmoniously with CableReady, Turbolinks, and Turbo!
+    text: Real time collaboration is right at your fingertips!
 ---